-The Exchange Indenture for the Series B Exchange Notes (as defined) issuable upon the exchange of the Series B Preferred Stock contains restrictive covenants that, among other things, restricts the ability of EchoStar and certain of its subsidiaries to (i) pay dividends with the proceeds from the Series B Preferred Offering, (ii) pay cash dividends on any junior or parity securities and (iii) incur indebtedness or pledge the stock of certain subsidiaries as collateral.
-The certificate of designation associated with the Series B Preferred Stock also restricts the ability of DBS Corp and its subsidiaries to (i) make restricted payments, (ii) incur certain indebtedness or issue disqualified stock or preferred equity interests, (iii) create payment restrictions affecting subsidiaries, (iv) engage in transactions with affiliates or (v) engage in certain asset sales.
-A majority of the covenants contained in the certificate of designation associated with the Series B Preferred Stock and the indenture related to the Series B Exchange Notes are applicable solely to DBS Corp and its subsidiaries and do not impose restrictions or limitations on EchoStar or any of EchoStar's subsidiaries which are not also subsidiaries of DBS Corp.
+The Exchange Indenture for the Senior Exchange Notes issuable upon the exchange of the Senior Preferred Stock contains restrictive covenants that, among other things, restricts the ability of EchoStar and certain of its subsidiaries to (i) pay dividends with the proceeds from the Senior Preferred Offering, (ii) pay cash dividends on any junior or parity securities and (iii) incur indebtedness or pledge the stock of certain subsidiaries as collateral.
+The certificate of designation associated with the Senior Preferred Stock also restricts the ability of DBS Corp and its subsidiaries to (i) make restricted payments, (ii) incur certain indebtedness or issue disqualified stock or preferred equity interests, (iii) create payment restrictions affecting subsidiaries, (iv) engage in transactions with affiliates or (v) engage in certain asset sales.
+A majority of the covenants contained in the certificate of designation associated with the Series B Preferred Stock and the indenture related to the Senior Exchange Notes are applicable solely to DBS Corp and its subsidiaries and do not impose restrictions or limitations on EchoStar or any of EchoStar's subsidiaries which are not also subsidiaries of DBS Corp.